ivngzmn/travel-landing-page/README.md

 ## Lessons Learned

 When working with this project there is a ton that goes into `grid` as well as `flex`.
-One of the great things about `grid` is that you are able to quickly scafold your columns and rows.
+One of the great things about `grid` is that you are able to quickly scaffold your columns and rows.

 TODO: